Myra McQueen: Family

 On her time on the serial Myra has often become involved in her family member's storylines.
 In one storyline Bart McQueen (Jonny Clarke) steals money from Myra.
 Bart lies about stealing the money when he is accused by Jacqui.
 This causes tensions between Jacqui and Myra who has "had enough of Jacqui muscling in".
 On her characters reasons for not believing Jacqui, Barber-Lane explained that "When Myra stopped believing Jacqui, I think it was also partly because Jacqui had hid all the stuff about Theresa (Jorgie Porter) killing Calvin (Ricky Whittle) and it was Myra's way of saying, 'Listen - this is my house, my rules'.
 Maybe she was wrong, but Bart's 15 so she felt that she couldn't kick him out as he had nowhere else to go, and she just thought that Jacqui should behave herself!"
 Jacqui is later raped by Gilly Roach (Anthony Quinlan).
 Barber-Lane explained that there is a "part of Myra that thought, 'You'd never let that happen - how have you let that happen?
 Have you just changed your mind afterwards?"
 Mercedes lies she is pregnant to cover up her affair with Carl Costello (Paul Opacic), the father of her fiancé Riley Costello (Rob Norbury).
 Myra discovers her lies and believes that Mercedes should not tell the truth as Mercedes has "landed on her feet" with Riley.
 Barber-Lane told Daniel Kilkelly of Digital Spy that Myra believes Riley will benefit the McQueen family financially and take them out of the poverty they are in.
 Myra is getting "carried away" with excitement and enthusiasm over how her life could change due to Riley.
 She said that the most important thing for Myra is what is important for her daughters although "sometimes she may forget that for a moment, but she's always there for her kids".
+Myra's mother, Nana McQueen (Diane Langton), was introduced in 2007.
+Barber-Lane told Johnathon Hughes from Inside Soap that Myra lets her mother "be the boss" whenever she is there as she enjoys "being a child".